LaFosseAcademy/debug-assignment-cdo-allredmatt/README.md

 Add IAM user and add security keys to your terminal environment using the [following guide](https://docs.aws.amazon.com/cli/v1/userguide/cli-authentication-user.html).

 If you have the need for a more powerful server you may want to edit the `instance_type = "t2.micro"` on line 17 in the main.tf file.
-Change it to your required size - see [aws docs](https://aws.amazon.com/ec2/instance-types/) for more infomation.
+Change it to your required size - see [aws docs](https://aws.amazon.com/ec2/instance-types/) for more information.

 If the default AMI image fails in the future due to amazon releases you can amend line 15 in main.tf `ami = "ami-053a45fff0a704a47"` see this [guide](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/finding-an-ami.html) to assist you.